apollographql/apollo-ios/README.md

 Apollo iOS does more than simply run your queries against a GraphQL server however.
 It normalizes query results to construct a client-side cache of your data, which is kept up to date as further queries and mutations are run.
 This means your UI is always internally consistent, and can be kept fully up-to-date with the state on the server with the minimum number of queries required.

-This combination of immutable models, one way data flow, and automatic consistency management, leads to a very powerful and elegant programming model that allows you to eliminate common glue code and greatly simplifies app development.
+This combination of models with value semantics, one way data flow, and automatic consistency management, leads to a very powerful and elegant programming model that allows you to eliminate common glue code and greatly simplifies app development.

 ## Documentation